 It allows you to execute Git commands in conjunction with Unix commands in a Windows environment.
 This tool will be downloaded automatically when you install GIT.
 Or you can install it from the Git Downloads page.

 It allows you to execute Git commands in a traditional Windows Command Prompt type environment.
 You also get the option of selecting Git CMD while installing Git.

 A desktop application that lets you visualize the files under version control, modified files, difference between them and commit messages corresponding to them in addition to host of other features.

 Alternating to Git GUI which lets you visualize your Git repository and its history.
 Git Desktop allows you to do pretty much the same things as Git GUI.
 It is used mainly to use the history and commits in a bird's eye view, repositories at one place, etc. This tool is provided by GitHub and you can download it from the Git Desktop page.

 EGit plugin in Eclipse

 This is a wonderful tool that integrates directly with Eclipse IDE.
 EGit Plugin facilitates version control using Git in Eclipse IDE.
 EGit serves a huge community of Eclipse which needs version control native to their development environment.
 You can download EGit plugin from the Eclipse Market Place.

 Source tree is yet another GUI tool that removes the command line interface and gives a beautiful user experience for Git.
-Source tree gives a unique colourful experience which is appealing than the other GUI clients.
-Source tree has unique features which tells which commits are ahead and behind the remote branch.
-There are more features of source tree that can be learnt here.
+Source tree gives a unique colorful experience that is appealing to the other GUI clients.
+Source tree has unique features which tell which commits are ahead and behind the remote branch.
+There are more features of source tree that can be learned here.
 You can also download the software from the same page.

 Git Bash and Git cmd come bundled as part of Git installation.
 Other clients can be downloaded as per one's requirements from here also.